ecosensors/ecoradio/README.md

 ### Preparation of your devise at TTN
 We assume, you have created an account at [The Things Network (TTN)](https://www.thethingsnetwork.org)

-Let's go to [your console](https://console.thethingsnetwork.org/) and create an application
+Let's go to [your console](https://console.thethingsnetwork.org/) and let's create an application

 ![Add application](assets/ttn-application.png "Add TTN application")

-Now, you will ne to create a devise.
+Now, you will need to create a devise.
 Return to your application view

 ![Application view](assets/ttn-application-view.png "Application view")

-click on the application you just created, select the "Devise" tab and then click **register device**
+click on the application you just created, select the "Devise" tab

 ![Add a devise](assets/ttn-new-devise.png "Add a devise")

 At the field **Device EUI**, make sure you can read *this field will be generated* or give an unique identifier. or click on the two arrow, close to the field.

-Fianly, click **register**.
+Finaly, click **register**.

-Now, edit your new devise and got to the **settings** tab
+Now, edit your new devise and go to the **settings** tab

 ![Settings](assets/ttn-device-setting-tab.png "Settings")

-and modify the followings settings
+and modify the following settings

 ![Settings](assets/ttn-device-settings.png "Settings")